nickcarls0n/Portfolio/README.md

 ## Why I built this project this way

 - I used Create React App because it is a very fast and easy way to setup dynamic routing in React.
-There is a lot less to setup going this rout.
+There is a lot less to setup going this route.
 - React Router DOM is a package that I am familiar with and an easy way to implement dynamic routing.
 - Styled-components allowed me to create components that are modular.
 Keeping the component and styling in one file while also maintaining readability.
 - Leveraging Bootstrap grid I was able to setup a responsive column page structure without having to write a bunch of global styles.